The world’s leading publication for data science, AI, and ML professionals.

 • The additional CO2 emissions and waste generated by the recycling process

-With life cycle assessment (LCA), you have a data-driven method to evaluate these impacts considering the entire life cycle of the product and avoid this kind of trap.
+With life cycle assessment (LCA), you have a data-driven method to evaluate these impacts by considering the entire product life cycle and avoiding this trap.

 Life Cycle Assessment of your ‘100% natural’ recycled T-shirt – (Image by Author)